 The electrical transfer switch connects the load (lights, furnace, outlets, etc.) to the normal power line during standby.
-When normal power fails, the automatic transfer switch starts the engine generator set, disconnects the power line and then connects the load to the standby generator set.
-When normal power is restored, the automatic switch stops the engine and retransfers the electrical load to normal service.
+When normal power fails, the automatic transfer switch starts the engine-generator set, disconnects the power line and then connects the load to the standby generator set.
+When normal power is restored, the automatic switch stops the engine and retransfers the load.

-To wire the automatic transfer switch into the existing wiring, first determine which circuits will be on the emergency load circuit.
+To wire the automatic transfer panel into the existing wiring, first determine which circuits will be on the emergency load circuit.
 If the entire load is to be transferred, the transfer switch can be wired in directly after the watt-hour meter.

-If only specific circuits are to be powered under emergency power failure conditions, an additional distribution panel designated Emergency Distribution Panel (EDP) must be installed.
+If only specific circuits are to be powered under

+emergency power failure conditions, an additional distribution panel designated "emergency distribution panel" must be installed.

 All selected emergency circuits are removed from main distribution panels and re-installed in the emergency distribution panel.
-Suggested circuits - freezer, refrigerator, furnace, emergency lights, sump pump, emergency outlet circuits, etc. Total load must not exceed generator or transfer switch rating.
+Suggested circuits-freezer, refrigerator, furnace, emergency lights, sump pump, emergency outlet circuits, etc. Total load must not exceed generator or transfer switch rating.

 The emergency distribution panel is wired to the main panel through the automatic transfer switch.
 L1 and L3 are connected to the main panel 230 volt breaker.
-L2 is neutral.
+N is neutral.
 T1 and T3 are connected to 230V buss in the emergency distribution panel.
-T2 is neutral.